-121 Am Sign Language I ASL&

-Basic manual communication skills, including the American manual alphabet-approximately 550 basic signs developing minimum vocabulary and skills for communicating with severely hearing impaired individuals who are dependent of this form of communication; incorporation of body language and facial expression into the use of the sign language; and development of an understanding of the conceptual aspects of the language.
+ASL& 121 Am Sign Language I 5 (55/0) Basic manual communication skills, including the American manual alphabet-approximately 550 basic signs developing minimum vocabulary and skills for communicating with severely hearing impaired individuals who are dependent of this form of communication; incorporation of body language and facial expression into the use of the sign language; and development of an understanding of the conceptual aspects of the language.
 This course is not meant to prepare students as interpreters for the deaf.
+HU

-HU of basic vocabulary, introduction of broader vocabulary and development of conversational skills; vocabulary is presented and practice given.
+ASL& 122 Am Sign Language II 5 (55/0) Conversational manual communication and implementation of basic vocabulary, introduction of broader vocabulary and development of conversational skills; vocabulary is presented and practice given.
 This course is not meant to prepare students as interpreters for the deaf.
 Prerequisite: ASL& 121 or demonstrated competency HU